joncampbell123/dosbox-x/INSTALL.md

 ## Linux Packages (RPM or Flatpak)

 Both RPM and Flatpak packages are officially released for the Linux operating system (with X11).
 You can select one of these packages depending on your Linux system and your needs.
-The Linux Fatpak package has the advantage of being supported by most or all Linux distributions, but it will run in a sandbox on your Linux system so that you cannot access some system-wide resources.
+The Linux Fatpak package has the advantage of being supported by most or all Linux distributions, but it will run in a sandbox on your Linux system so that you may not able to access some system-wide resources.

 The standard RPM package is available for 64-bit Linux, specifically CentOS 7 / RHEL 7 ("el7") platforms: